Chung-I/DSnP/hw2/README.md

-type "make" to compile hw2.
+Type "make" to compile hw2.

-type "./cmdReader" to execute hw2 in your terminal.
+Type "./cmdReader" to execute hw2 in your terminal.